xinwenfu/VChat_GTER_CodeReuse/README.md

    call ebx                ; Call connect()
    ```
    * The address of the `connect(...)` function is found with [arwin](https://github.com/xinwenfu/arwin)
-   * We will return to the stack, and we do not need to save the return value (It will return if it failed or not).
+   * We will return to the stack, and we do not need to save the return value (It will return if it fails or not).

 #### CreateProcessA
 The [`CreateProcessA(...)`](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa) function is used in Windows to [fork](https://man7.org/linux/man-pages/man2/fork.2.html) the current process and [execute](https://linux.die.net/man/3/execv) a new process in the forked process's place.
-This is what we use to spawn a Windows command prompt or powershell window and a pipe to set it's file descriptors (stdin, stdout, and stderr) to read from, or write to the Socket we have created.
+This is what we use to spawn a Windows command prompt or powershell window and a pipe to set its file descriptors (stdin, stdout, and stderr) to read from or write to the Socket we have created.

 The function signature of `CreateProcessA(...)` is shown below:
 ```c